Work

 The notice of termination of employment must respect certain minimum periods set out in the Act respecting labour standards.
 The length of the period depends on how long you’ve been working for your employer:

-• less than 3 months: no minimum advance notice period
+• less than 3 months of continuous service: no minimum advance notice period

-• between 3 months and 1 year: 1 week
+• between 3 months and less than 1 year: 1 week

 • 10 years or more: 8 weeks

-Instead of letting you know in advance that you’ll be losing your job, your employer can pay you a “compensatory indemnity,” which is an amount of money.
+Instead of letting you know in advance that you’ll be losing your job, your employer can pay you a “compensatory indemnity”.
 This compensation is equal to the salary you would have received during the period of the notice to which you were entitled.

 Example: Luc has been working at the same job for two years.
 At the end of a workday, Luc’s employer tells him his employment has been terminated, effective immediately.
 Luc was entitled to a notice of two weeks before losing his job.
 Luc’s employer must therefore pay him compensation equal to two weeks of salary.